roguecowboy/roguecowboy/README.md

 -  Hi, I’m Raghav,computer eng student at University Of Toronto
 -  I’m interested in Machine Learning, Fullstack Development and Blockchain
--  I’m currently learning reinforcement learning, and training neural networks
+-  I’m currently learning reinforcement learning.
 -  I’m looking to collaborate on any AI/Fullstack/Blockchain projects

 <!---